Grumlen/Notes/Eloquent-JavaScript.md

 Other useful methods include .map (creates an array from an object using a set of criteria) and .filter (creates new object by removing properties that don't fit criteria).

+Notable methods: ARRAY.forEach(function(X) {}) will iterate over the array, passing each value as an argument to the function and naming it X (or whatever else you have named the argument for the function).
+ARRAY.filter(function(X) {}) works like .forEach except that it creates a new array built on the returned truth value of the inner function.
+ARRAY.map(function(X) {}) also works like .forEach, but creates a new array built from the returns of the inner function.
+ARRAY.reduce(function(A,B) {}) performs an iterative function where B is the current element and A is the result of the previous iteration.

 ##Chapter 6

 Methods are properties that hold function values, allowing you to execute the given function easily on the object by using OBJECT.METHOD(). "this.NAME" can be used in a method to return the value of the property with the NAME.